-In order to show the completeness of RCL 2000 relative to RFOPL, we introduce the following lemma analogous to lemma 2.
+In order to show the completeness of RCL 2000 relative to RFOPL, we introduce the following lemma analogous to Lemma 2.

-Lemma 3.
-If the intermediate expression $\gamma$ is derived from RFOPL expression $\beta$ by construction algorithm in k iterations then reduction algorithm applied to $\gamma$ will terminate in exactly k iterations.
+LEMMA 3.
+If the intermediate expression γ is derived from the RFOPL expression β by the Construction algorithm in k iterations, then the Reduction algorithm applied to γ will terminate in exactly k iterations.

-Proof: It is obvious that $\gamma$ has k distinct OE terms because the construction algorithm generates exactly one distinct OE term for each iteration.
-Now the reduction algorithm eliminates exactly one distinct OE term per iteration, and will therefore terminate in k iterations.
+PROOF.
+It is obvious that γ has k distinct OE terms because the Construction algorithm generates exactly one distinct OE term for each iteration.
+Now the Reduction algorithm eliminates exactly one distinct OE term per iteration, and will therefore terminate in k iterations. \Box

-Next we prove our earlier claim that even though the reduction algorithm is non-deterministic, all RFOPL expressions translated from the same RCL 2000 expression will be logically equivalent.
-More precisely we prove the following result.
+Next we prove our earlier claim that even though the Reduction algorithm is nondeterministic, all RFOPL expressions translated from the same $RCL \ 2000$ expression will be logically equivalent.
+More precisely, we prove the following result.

 LEMMA 4.
-Let $\alpha$ be an intermediate expression.
-If $\mathcal{R}(\alpha)$ gives us $\beta_1$ and $\beta_2$ , $\beta_1 \neq \beta_2$ then $\beta_1 \equiv \beta_2$ .
+Let γ be an intermediate expression.
+If $\Re(\gamma)$ gives us β_1 and β_2 , $\beta_1 \neq \beta_2$ then $\beta_1 \equiv \beta_2$.

-Proof: The proof is by induction on the number n of OE terms in $\alpha$ .
+PROOF.
+The proof is by induction on the number n of OE terms in γ .
 Basis: If n is 0 the lemma follows trivially.

-Inductive Hypothesis: We assume that if n=k, this lemma is true.
+Inductive Hypothesis: We assume that if n = k, this lemma is true.

-Inductive Step: Let n = k+1.
-By definition $\mathcal{R}$ reduces a simple OE term.
+Inductive Step: Let n = k + 1.
+By definition, \mathcal{R} reduces a simple OE term.
 Clearly the choice of variable symbol used for this term is not significant.
-The choice of term does not matter so long as it is a simple term.
-Thus all choices for reducing a simple OE term are equivalent.
-The Lemma follows by induction hypothesis. $\square$
+The choice of term does not matter as long as it is a simple term.
+Thus, all choices for reducing a simple OE term are equivalent.
+The lemma follows by the induction hypothesis. \Box